abhiram7054/sudokuProjectFlask/README.md

 In windows, instead of export, we will have to use **set**.

-**We have also included sample database "db.sqlite" for testing purposes.**
+**We have also included sample database "db.sqlite" for testing purposes.
+Hence, we are not required to run the code for database creation as there is one database already.**

+**NOT REQUIRED FOR NOW** {Incase if the database is not present, these codes are used to create the database.

+Activate python environment with `python3` and then inside the python env,

+`from project import db, create_app, models` <br>
+`db.create_all(app=create_app())`

+Make sure you are in the main directory where you can see the project directory.} **NOT REQUIRED FOR NOW**

 ### Run the app